Board & Governance

-FRRR is fortunate to have a number of highly regarded figures as our Patrons and Board, guiding our activities.
+FRRR is fortunate to have a number of highly regarded figures within our Board, guiding our activities:

 - Mr Fred Grimwade